KennSmithDS/backend-gis-challenge/README.md

 ## Automated Tests

+**NOTE:** I had to run the server and the unit tests using the `venv` environment created from the `pip install` process because of an error with the Conda install caused by `uvicorn` not being located in the same directory as the server execution.
+Thus, the simple fix was to deploy with the `venv` active instead of `backend-test` Conda environment activate.

 I chose to use the `pytest` library to run automated code testing for this exercise.
 To execute the automated tests, follow these steps:

 1. Make sure that the FastAPI + Uvicorn server is running on localhost